RadekKoubsky/byteman-wildfly-log/README.md

 ###Log helper class
 This class uses `java.util.logging.LogManager` to obtain proper logger instance from logger name.
-Logger instance is used to create a log message with following parameters: level, message and exception associated with log message.
+Logger instance is used to create a log message with following parameters: level, message and exception associated with the log message.
 The full package qualified logger name and parameters are passed by a byteman rule which uses the log helper class.

-Helper class contains only two methods:
+Helper class contains two methods:

-`public void log(final String loggerName, final String level, final String message)` `public void log(final String loggerName, final String level, final String message, final Throwable thrown)`
+`public void log(final String loggerName, final String level, final String message)` <br>
+`public void log(final String loggerName, final String level, final String message, final Throwable thrown)`

 Format of a message within a log is defined as: